-What does it take to become a chiropractor?
+How long does it take to become a chiropractor?

 How long is chiropractic school?

-What courses do you take in chiropractic school?
+What courses are involved in chiropractic education?

 - Basic sciences.
 This involves studying the complexities of the human body and its systems.
 You will take discipline-specific courses like biochemistry, anatomy, and physiology.
 Additionally, some programs incorporate hands-on chiropractic techniques early on.

 - Clinical and chiropractic sciences.
 In this phase, you will study physician-patient interaction, physical examinations, etiology (cause) of disease, diagnosis, and treatment.
 This phase may also include business-focused coursework to prepare you for a professional chiropractic practice.

 - Clinical internships.
 This last major phase moves you fully from theory to practice.
 As a chiropractic intern, you will be in real-world clinical settings and take on patient cases alongside an experienced chiropractor.
 Note that some chiropractic schools have their own clinics in which students can intern and experience working with various patient populations.

 For more details on chiropractic education, take a look at the chiropractic school curriculum at NWHSU.